dbushell/dbushell-2k15/src/data/pages/privacy.md

 **Privacy policy changes**

-<p class="p--small">Changes to this privacy policy will come into effect once published at this URL:</p>
+🤫 Changes to this privacy policy will come into effect once published at this URL:

 `https://dbushell.com/privacy/`